Rambler Classic: United Kingdom

-The Rambler Classic and Rambler American were first imported into the U.K by London company, Nash Concessionaires Ltd. Nash Concessionaires had previously been the U.K importer of Nash vehicles.
-U.K vehicles were imported in factory right-hand drive from the Brampton plant in Canada.
-The dash plaque read “Rambler of Canada."
-The company also was involved in the export of the British-built Nash Metropolitan to the United States.
+The Rambler Classic and Rambler American were first imported from Canada by London company, Nash Concessionaires Ltd. Nash Concessionaires had previously been the U.K importer of Nash vehicles.
+UK vehicles were imported in factory right-hand drive from the Brampton plant in Canada.
+The dash plaque read "Rambler of Canada."
+The company was also involved in the export of the British-built Nash Metropolitan to the United States.
 The 1961 Classic '6' saloon (sedan) sold for £1798 and the Classic station wagon sold for £1963.

-Rambler Motors (A.M.C) Ltd of Chiswick in West London, had assembled Hudson motor vehicles for the U.K market since 1926.
+Rambler Motors (A.M.C) Ltd of Chiswick in West London, had assembled Hudson motor vehicles for the UK market since 1926.
 The operation became a subsidiary of AMC in 1961 and changed its name to Rambler Motors (A.M.C) Ltd in 1966.
 Rambler Motors went on to import factory right-hand-drive AMC vehicles from 1961 and into the 1970s.
 Parts and spares were supplied locally out of the Chiswick service center located on Great West Road for the whole of the United Kingdom, Europe, and the Middle East.
 In addition to Rambler parts, the stock of spares also covered Hudson, Nash, and Austin Metropolitan parts.